MarMot: Metamorphic Runtime Monitoring of Autonomous Driving Systems: Discussion

-The generated mutants and anomalies suppose potential internal validity threats in our study.
-For the mutants, we mitigated them by using some of the mutation operators recommended by Humatova et al.~\cite{humbatova2021deepcrime}.
-As for the anomalies, we used the image corruptions and perturbations proposed by~\cite{hendrycks2019robustness}, which are widely used for testing image-based DNNs.
+\textbf{Internal validity:} The generated mutants and anomalies suppose potential internal validity threats in our study.
+For the mutants, we mitigated them by using some of the mutation operators recommended by Humbatova et al.~\cite{humbatova2021deepcrime}.
+As for the anomalies, we used the image corruptions and perturbations proposed by Hendrycks et al.~\cite{hendrycks2019robustness}, which are widely used for testing image-based DNNs.
 The employed DNN architecture and its training configuration could be another internal validity threat.
-We mitigated it by employing the same architecture as suggested by the manufacturer.
+In the case of the LeoRover, we mitigated it by employing the same architecture as suggested by the manufacturer.
+The other case study employs Nvidia's Dave-2 model, which has been widely used as object of study in prior related work \cite{pei2017deepxplore,tian2018deeptest,zhang2018deeproad,stocco2020misbehaviour,michelmore2020uncertainty,stocco2022thirdeye}.
 Moreover, we used the same architecture and parameters for the baseline of SelfOracle as its original paper~\cite{stocco2020misbehaviour}.
 The selected MRs 1 to 4 have some parameters (e.g., brightness level).
 Different parameters may lead to different results.
 To mitigate this threat, we verify that our parameters will result in valid follow-up inputs.
-We follow the definition provided by~\cite{riccio2023and} to define a valid test input in the domain of DNN-based autonomous driving systems, i.e., the image is recognizable by a human expert.
+We follow the definition provided by Riccio et al.~\cite{riccio2023and} to define a valid test input in the domain of DNN-based ADSs, i.e., the image is recognizable by a human expert.